makgyver/pyros/README.md

 exp.ECF_OMD(data, lambda_p, sparse)
 ```

-where the parameters has the same meaning as in (2) but in this one 'lambda_n'
+where the parameters has the same meaning as in CF_OMD but in this one 'lambda_n'
 is not required (it is assumed to be +inf).

 * Implementation of the algorithm (which is a "kernelification" of ECF-OMD) described in